 ADHD is a chronic condition that takes time and a multi-pronged approach to treatment.
 It is, as such, not advisable to place too much hope on natural supplements.
 They are only recommended as an alternative to conventional medicine.

-Natural ADHD supplements do help, but they have several shortcomings:
+A natural ADHD treatment for adults does help, but it can have several shortcomings:

 Insufficient Background Research